HannesRammer/DartabaseTutorials/tutorials/TUT1.md

     -----simpleServer.dart--END--

-Remember that earlier we created a table inside our database named 'item' with the columns 'text' and 'done'.
+Since we created a table inside our database named 'item', we have make small changes to the object server files.

-3. **Open the file '/bin/item.dart' and extend the class with 'Model'** to connect the server model class with our database model like below
+3. **Open the file '/bin/item.dart'** and extend the class with **'Model'** to connect the server model class with our database model like below

     -----item.dart--START--

-       part of example.server ;
+       part of example.server;

        class Item extends Model{
          num id;